YE1806/Vulnerable_App_Scanner/README.md

 Version: 0.1

-If there are any problems, issues or advises, just contact me -> muesluem.eren@gmail.com
+If there are any problems, issues or advises, create an issue in this repository.